Thomas Gold – Exclusive Interview With The German Top-Tier Maestro

 V4.
 You’ve also released a very good album on Armada, ‘Revelation: Pt 1‘, which included some different creative and musical approaches compared to some of your previous works.
 How do you feel about the final output of your work until now?
-How was the feedback you received from your core fanbase?

 Thomas Gold: I feel great!
-With the album, I wanted and could show a bit of my ‘other’ musical side, moving away from club music at all and touching other genres and kind of vibes.
-Apart from the album, I kept releasing club AND radio/pop music throughout the year plus I could do a couple of remixes.
-So far this has been a very productive year with more than 10 releases as of now – and more to come
+With the album, I wanted and could show a bit of my ‘other’ musical side.
+Moving away from club music at all and touching other genres and kind of vibes.
+Apart from the album, I kept releasing club AND radio/pop music throughout the year.
+Plus, I could do a couple of remixes.
+So far this has been a very productive year!
+With more than 10 releases as of now – and more to come!

 Thomas Gold: There WILL be a connection but also there will be completely new stuff – I am still figuring out which tracks to go on the album. >To me, part 2 should be the ‘completing’ part to part 1 – so the full album should show all of my musical spectrum at the end.
 I’m working on some exciting stuff, so watch this space.

 V6.
 Looking back at your career, do you think that your sound has evolved into something you always wanted?
-Are there different musical directions you still want to try out in the future?

 Thomas Gold: I think my sound has definitely evolved and this is definitely something I wanted.
 The fun thing is that at one point, you don’t actually know yet where you want your sound evolve into – or where it should go in a few year from that point on.
-Music as a whole is always changing, there is new genres popping up, sounds are coming and going and styles emerge and disappear.
+Music as a whole is always changing!
+There is new genres popping up, sounds are coming and going and styles emerge and disappear.
 So the influence from the music itself is HUGE!
-And this is something I love about music – there is no standing still at all – so, if you like, you can change, evolve and develop your own sound forever and this makes it so challenging, cool and exciting!
+And this is something I love about music – there is no standing still at all.
+So, if you like, you can change, evolve and develop your own sound forever and this makes it so challenging, cool and exciting!